nsingh1710/Determination-of-Hall-of-Fame-Status-for-Major-League-Baseball-Players/README.md

 # Determination of Hall of Fame Status for Major League Baseball Players
+# Using Linear Discriminant Analysis Method